Under the Mountain (novel)

 Under the Mountain is a 1979 children's book by New Zealand writer Maurice Gee.
 It has been adapted into a 1981 television miniseries, a 2009 film and stage show.

 Plot

 Beneath the extinct volcanoes surrounding the city of Auckland, giant creatures are waking from a spellbound sleep that has lasted thousands of years.
 Their goal is the destruction of the world.

 Rachel and Theo Matheson are twins.
-Apart from having red hair, there is nothing remarkable about them – or so they think.
-They are horrified to discover that they have a strange and awesome destiny.
+Apart from having red hair, neither of the twins believes there is anything remarkable about them – or so they think.
+They are horrified to discover that they have a strange and unexpected destiny.
 Only the Matheson twins can save the world from the terror of what is under the mountain.